(Note: The Video above—created some time after the article—is significantly different.)

 We make the mistake of imposing modern definitions onto the New Testament churches, that were far more organic and informal than most anything we know of today.
 It is very plausible that Luke has, though not the purpose of this section in his narrative, given us enough detail to help us identify that Priscilla and Aquila are not only witnessing to non-believers; they are also gathering believers.
 If however, we do impose modern standards or we express maximal doubt (for no good reason) the least we can say is that these few believers are the first tributary that will become a church.

-It’s true that when Paul arrives a year or however long after Priscilla and Aquila have been there, that the church will become much larger and more public, but the effect of Paul’s remarkable gifting should not cause us to overlook the humble plodding away of Priscilla and Aquila BEFORE he gets there.
+It’s true that when Paul arrives 6–9 months after Priscilla and Aquila have been there, that the church will become much larger and more public, but the effect of Paul’s remarkable gifting should not cause us to overlook the humble plodding away of Priscilla and Aquila BEFORE he gets there.
 (And we’re in for a big surprise when we find out more about this small gathering of people in Acts 20.)

 And another thing, it’s also reasonable to infer that Priscilla and Aquila, being the seasoned Jesus-followers in this group, and who have relocated to Ephesus expressly to fulfil the Great Commission to “make disciples,” are caring for this group of new believers.